 IDST B397: Readings in Philosophy may be taken for major credit and is recommended as a foundational study for interdisciplinary programs.
 In order to major in Interdisciplinary Studies, a student must expect to concentrate primarily in the humanities and social sciences.

-IV.
-Field Requirements

-A group of courses consisting of 18 hours of 300/400 level coursework in a single of an approved Minor. e discipline OR the completion
+Completion of an approved Minor or as an alternate, a group of courses consisting of 18 credits of 300/400 level coursework in a single discipline.

-V. Electives